vanus-labs/docs/README.md

 The goal of **Vanus** is to help users to build responsive and Event-Driven applications.
 Whenever an event occurs in the real world, **Vanus** can trigger serverless workloads to react to the event.

 - **Any Event**: The Connector Development toolkit (CDK) can complete the development of the Connector in 1 hour, helping users to quickly accomplish event access.
-In the future, Vanus will provide hundreds of connectors, allowing users to get the events they want from almost any system, whether services, databases, IoT devices, or SaaS systems.
+In the future, Vanus will provide plentiful connectors, allowing users to get the events they want from almost any system, whether services, databases, IoT devices, or SaaS systems.

 - **Any Workload**: In response to events, Vanus can deliver events to any workload, whether traditional applications, serverless applications, database systems, or others.